stefanovertua/BusinessAnalystPortfolio/README.md

 My portfolio includes projects leveraging Excel, SQL, Looker Studio, and Power BI to address complex challenges and deliver impactful insights.
 I am passionate about applying creative and effective solutions to real-world problems, helping businesses unlock the power of their data.
 Numbers and data are my tools, and I'm always looking for new ways to apply them creatively and effectively.

 I bring essential soft skills critical to success in collaborative environments.
 I excel in problem-solving, identifying root causes, and proposing actionable solutions.
-I am skilled at structuring and presenting complex data insights clearly and concisely, ensuring alignment and understanding across teams.
+I am skilled at structuring and presenting complex data insights clearly and concisely.
 I work seamlessly in cross-functional teams, ensuring collaboration between departments, and I’m adept in stakeholder management, consistently driving projects to successful implementation while balancing diverse priorities.  <br>

 Outside of work, I’m an avid traveler (40+ countries visited).
 I also have a strong interest in Geography, Architecture, Urban Planning, Books, Vexillology (flags!), and Politics.<br>